-- Sales (Volume In) – where and how revenue is generated.
+- Marketing & Sales (Value Generation) – where and how revenue is generated.
 Is it from existing customers and contracts or new business?

-- Operations (Volume Out) – how are you getting the product or service out the door?
+- Operations & Infrastructure (Value Delivery) – how effectively and efficiently are you fulfilling delivery? how are you getting the product or service out the door?

 2. Is the employee turnover rate excessive?